 Kenya

-• NYU PREP is investigating participatory approaches to AI governance in the Global South, focusing on how communities can meaningfully engage with technologies affecting their lives.
+NYU PREP is investigating the concept of digital sovereignty and participatory approaches to AI governance in the Global South, focusing on how communities can meaningfully engage with technologies affecting their lives.
 Our work in Kenya brings together academic institutions and policy leaders to develop practical oversight mechanisms that address power imbalances in AI deployment.

 The Philippines

-• NYU PREP is exploring participatory AI governance models in the Philippines, collaborating with indigenous communities and an indigenous university to develop culturally appropriate oversight mechanisms.
-This work examines how AI deployment affects local innovation ecosystems and sovereignty, creating frameworks that enable meaningful community participation in technology governance while respecting traditional knowledge systems.
+NYU PREP is working with indigenous communities in the Philippines, and an indigenous university to develop culturally appropriate oversight mechanisms for AI.
+This work examines how AI deployment affects local innovation ecosystems and sovereignty, creating frameworks that enable meaningful community participation in technology governance while respecting traditional knowledge systems and norms.

 Events and News